sabre-io/sabre.io/source/dav/carddav.md

 This url should prompt you with an authentication dialog.
 The default username and password are admin and admin.

-== Get clients working ==

-CardDAV is a lot newer than CalDAV, and from what we've noticed so far, clients can be a bit more error-prone.

-OS X was one of the first clients to support it (in 10.6).
-Although the client has gotten a LOT better, especially the client shipped in 10.6 has a _ton_ of problems.

-Read [OSXAddressbook](/dav/clients/osxaddressbook) for more information.

 Adding users
 ------------